Irritant diaper dermatitis: Treatments

-Possible treatments include minimizing diaper use, barrier creams, mild topical cortisones, and antifungal agents.
+Possible treatments include minimizing diaper use, and using barrier creams, mild topical cortisones, and antifungal agents.
 A variety of other inflammatory and infectious processes can occur in the diaper area and an awareness of these secondary types of diaper dermatitis aids in the accurate diagnosis and treatment of patients.

 Overall, there is sparse evidence of sufficient quality to be certain of the effectiveness of the various treatments.
 Washcloths with cleansing, moisturising and protective properties may be better than soap and water, and skin cleansers may also be better than soap and water, but the certainty of evidence with regard other treatments is very low.

 Diaper changing

 The most effective treatment, although not the most practical one, is to discontinue use of diapers, allowing the affected skin to air out.
 Another option is simply to increase the frequency of diaper changing.
 Thorough drying of the skin before diapering is a good preventive measure because it is the excess moisture, either from urine and feces or from sweating, that sets the conditions for a diaper rash to occur.